Matgenix/jobflow-remote/doc/source/user/introduction.rst

 In general, this approach requires that

-* the machine hosting the runner have access to a MongoDB database
+* the machine hosting the runner has access to a persistent MongoDB database
 * the machine hosting the runner can connect to the workers through an SSH connection
-* the same python environment should be installed both on the machine hosting the runner and on each of the workers
+* the same Python environment is available on both the machine hosting the runner and on each of the workers
 * a minimal starting configuration is provided in order to start executing jobs.